soffes/blog/published/2012-12-06-founders-talk-part-3/founders-talk-part-3.markdown

 ---
-title: Founders Talk - Part 3
+tags:
-categories: podcast
+- podcast
 ---

+# Founders Talk - Part 3

 [Adam Stacoviak](https://twitter.com/adamstac) was kind enough to have me on [Founders Talk](http://5by5.tv/founderstalk/40) for a third time!
 I'm super honored that he wanted to do a part 3.